-Discovering42 CIC is about using art as a catalyst for engaging adults and children with science and environmental issues.
-We will create thought-provoking events that encourage imagination, interaction and ingenuity.
+Discovering42 CIC is about using art as a catalyst for engaging adults and children with physics, engineering and environmental issues.
+We will create thought-provoking exhibits that encourage visitors to explore through play, imagination and ingenuity.
 Join us on the journey to create a permanent grassroots science museum for Cornwall.

 Setting up Reimagining Reality Exhibition